 ALSO READProbe leak of answer to be tabled before assembly: Goa Speaker Saharanpur clashes: Ex-UP min's son booked for provocative post on social media Thai reform body suggests tight regulations on social media MLA clicks selfie at fire incident site, slammed on social Congress MLA apologises to disabled man trolled on social media

+The inquiry will reveal the details," Sawant said.
+Cabral, who had tabled the question, has also moved the matter to privilege committee who will take appropriate decision in the matter.
 "We don't know who has leaked it.
 It might be leaked through the government department or Kashinath Shetye himself who is also a government servant," Sawant said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)